RafiB/1927-bonus-questions/README.markdown

   * Read the instructions in the directory's README
   * Type `make` to compile your code
   * Type `make tests` to test your solution
+  * If all the `.o` files are annoying you, `make tidy`

+## For tutors (and other awesome people)

+If you want to create a new challenge just copy one of the existing challenges into a new directory and throw that into the right week.

+The Makefiles should hopefully be generic enough that adding new files is easy.